Online Gaming in France

 ARJEL also implemented extensive requirements for dealing with problem gambling.
 Players must have the option to self-exclude from play and to limit how much they can gamble, and links to problem-gambling resources must be displayed on the site in a prominent position.

 All of the newly licensed operators stopped accepting French players at their online casinos to stay compliant with French gambling law.
 Additionally, the pool for online poker players was restricted to France, and online operator file servers storing player account information had to be located in France to be eligible for a French operating license.
+Since 2018, France has been part of a shared-liquidity pool with Spain, Italy and Portugal for licensed poker, and technical rules now allow some flexibility on server location as long as ANJ oversight and data access are guaranteed.

 Two French online poker rooms, Barrière and Partouche, pulled out of the market in 2013, citing the soft economy and a poor tax structure.